The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Growbots – Prospecting with AI

-Growbots ends your manual customer search and replaces it with automated customer prospecting which really works.
+Growbots ends your manual customer search and replaces it with automated customer prospecting, which really works.
 You can create custom criteria to locate the perfect prospect for your company.
-Growbots constantly updates its database of over 200 million decision-makers and has a less than 10 per cent bounce rate.
-You can effortlessly build a relationship with prospects through automated follow-ups and email marketing campaigns.
+Growbots constantly updates its database of over 200 million decision-makers and has a less than 10% bounce rate.
+You can build relationships with prospects effortlessly through automated follow-ups and email marketing campaigns.

 Hunter

-Hunter is a tool for finding professional prospects email addresses and phone numbers with just a click of a button.
+Hunter is a tool for finding professional prospects’ email addresses and phone numbers with just a button click.
 All you have to do is enter a domain name to launch your search.
 For example, socoselling.com

 Leadfeeder

 Leadfeeder is a buyer intent data tool that turns anonymous web traffic into actionable data.
-Leadfeeder identifies the companies visiting your site, how they got there, their behaviour, and their intent to purchase.
+Leadfeeder identifies the companies visiting your site, how they got there, their behavior, and their intent to purchase.

-Catch our interview with Chief Marketing Officer Andy Culligan, where he discusses How Sales And Marketing Increase Revenue Together.
+Catch our interview with Chief Marketing Officer Andy Culligan, who discusses How Sales And Marketing Increase Revenue Together.

 Woodpecker

 Woodpecker.co is an email marketing automation tool that lets you send emails and follow-ups from Gmail and Outlook.
-It’s mostly used by B2B companies looking to personalise, track and automate their outbound sales campaigns.
+It’s mostly used by B2B companies looking to personalize, track, and automate their outbound sales campaigns.

 Lusha